Jon Caris, Smith College

 David Price, UMassAmherst

-UMassAir has been established collaboratively with the goals to: (1) serve as an incubator to develop new basic and applied research through access to unmanned aerial system (UAS) technology; and (2) initiate an educational program to train the next generation of UAS research scientists and the civilian workforce seeking to gain knowledge in UAS piloting, sensor use, data processing and analytics.
+(2) offer educational programs to train the next generation of UAS research scientists and the civilian workforce seeking to gain knowledge in piloting, sensor use, data processing and analytics; and,

-UMassAir will complement and leverage the Aviation Research and Training Initiative at Westover Air Reserve Base and the Westover Metropolitan Airport recently launched by the UMass Transportation Center - Aviation Center (UMTC-AC).
-As a member of the FAA's Northeast unmanned aircraft test site, UMTC-AC will provide infrastructure and logistical support.
+UMassAir complements and leverages the Aviation Research and Training Initiative at Westover Air Reserve Base and the Westover Metropolitan Airport run by the UMass Transportation Center - Aviation Center (UMTC-AC).
+As a member of FAA's Northeast unmanned aircraft test site, UMTC-AC will provide infrastructure and logistical support.